Sir Henry Wilson, 1st Baronet: Staff College

 While contemplating marriage, Wilson began to study for the Staff College, Camberley, in 1888, possibly as attendance at Staff College was not only cheaper than service with a smart regiment but also opened up the possibility of promotion.
 At this time Wilson had a private income of £200 a year from a £6,000 trust fund.
 At the end of 1888 Wilson was passed fit for home (but not overseas) service, and joined the 2nd battalion at Dover early in 1889.
 Wilson was elected to White's in 1889.
-Although White's membership books for the period do not survive, when his brother Jemmy was elected to Brooks's in 1894, his proposer and seconder were prominent members of the Anglo-Irish elite in London.

 After a posting to Aldershot, Wilson was posted to Belfast in May 1890.
-In May 1891 he passed 15th (out of 25) into Staff College, with a few more marks than Rawlinson.
+In May 1891 he passed 15th (out of 25) into Staff College.
 French and German were amongst his worst subjects, and he began study there in January 1892.
 After his difficulty in entering the Army, passing the entrance exam proved that he did not lack brains.

 Colonel Henry Hildyard became Staff College Commandant in August 1893, beginning a reform of the institution, placing more emphasis on continuous assessment (including outdoor exercises) rather than examinations.
-Wilson also studied under Colonel George Henderson, who encouraged students to think about military history by asking what they would have done in the place of the commanders.
+Wilson also studied under Colonel George Henderson.
 Whilst at the College he visited the battlefields of the Franco-Prussian War in March 1893.
-Rawlinson and Thomas D'Oyly Snow were often his study partners (Aylmer Haldane also claimed the same in his 1948 autobiography, but this is not corroborated by Wilson's diary).
-Launcelot Kiggell was in the year below.
+Rawlinson and Thomas D'Oyly Snow were often his study partners.
 Rawlinson and Wilson became close friends, often staying and socialising together, and Rawlinson introduced Wilson to Lord Roberts in May 1893, whilst both men were working on a scheme for the defence of India.
 Wilson became a protégé of Roberts.